radbench/rbRpiNodeSocket/README.md

 * Socket.io installed globally
 * coffeescript

-Download rbs1.coffee and run it with:
+Download rbs1.coffee to your Raspberry Pi and run it with:
 * pi@raspberrypi $ coffee rbs1.coffee

+It helps to have a wifi dongle installed and I recommend a Raspberry Pi B+ as it has a much improved power supply and 2 extra usb ports compared to previous models.

 If you have any comments or questions you can leave them in the RadBench forum: http://www.radbench.com/forum/index.php.